namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 "intense".
 I was intensely driven towards achieving my goals and often neglected everything else in my life: relationships, physical health and mental health.
 I never gave myself a moment to breathe or take a break.
-In addition, I already mentioned that I found my life in Munich boring and not overly joyous.
-I was not particularly "happy".
+In addition, I already mentioned that I found my life in Munich boring and that I was not particularly "happy".

-Comparing that to my life as a full-time employee, I would say the biggest thing that changed is that a huge amount of pressure fell off my shoulders when I joined Facebook.
+Comparing that to my life as a full time employee, I would say the biggest thing that changed is that a huge amount of pressure fell off my shoulders when I joined Facebook.
 I was working my dream job and working on my dream team in AI research.
 I had realized the short-term future I had envisioned for myself.

-Additionally, being full-time is a lot less stressful than being an intern.
+Additionally, being full time is a lot less stressful than being an intern.
 In an internship, you have 12 weeks to impress and that is really not a long time.
 It's easy to go crazy over wanting to perform well, especially since every intern has some form of imposter syndrome in the first few weeks.
 Even though